• Skip to main content

 There is still a nice alternative to Superluminova, though, which is called “tritium illumination.”

-Thanks to a process of radioluminescence (the radioactive tritium emits electrons that interact with a layer of phosphor material applied to walls of a tiny tube thus producing a bright glow,) tritium tubes do not need recharging and can glow virtually for years even if kept in total darkness.
+Thanks to a process of radioluminescence (the radioactive tritium gas emits electrons that interact with a layer of phosphor material applied to the walls of a tiny tube thus producing a bright glow,) tritium tubes do not need recharging and can glow virtually for years even if kept in total darkness.

 Deep Blue Daynight T-100 Tritium Flat Tubes